Stage 1 of chronic kidney disease CKD causes, symptoms and treatment

 How can I slow down the damage to my kidneys?

-At Stage 1 CKD, there is a lot you can do to help keep your kidneys working well for as long as possible.
+At Stage 1 CKD, there is a lot you can do to help keep your kidneys working well.
 Here are some healthy life changes you can make:

-• Eat a kidney-friendly diet.
-A dietitian is a nutrition expert who can look at results from your lab tests and help you plan healthy meals and snacks you'll want to eat — your "kidney diet."
+- Follow a kidney-friendly eating plan.
+A dietitian (nutrition expert) can help you plan healthy meals and snacks you'll want to eat based on your lab results.